dieunt/hanet_webrtc_player/README.md

 # Hanet WebRTC Player

-A WebRTC video player widget component for Flutter applications.
-Currently displays a black rectangle as a placeholder for WebRTC video content.
+A WebRTC video player widget component for Flutter applications with built-in controls for volume, microphone, and fullscreen mode.

 ## Features

--   Simple black rectangle widget that can be used as a placeholder for WebRTC video content
--   Customizable width and height
--   Ready to be extended with actual WebRTC video playback functionality
+-   Responsive black rectangle container that adapts to parent container size
+-   Volume control toggle (on/off)
+-   Microphone control toggle (on/off)
+-   Fullscreen mode support
+    -   On mobile: Rotates to landscape and hides system UI
+    -   On web: Expands to full screen
+-   Material Design icons for controls
+-   Gradient overlay for better button visibility

 ## Getting Started